|

 will generally be "flat" in shape (i.e., shorter and wider), reflecting larger volume because the

+buyers and sellers are executing their trades with little resistance.
 In some cases, after all interested parties have fulfilled their desires

 (of either acquiring or ridding their shares), volume tends to diminish.